TheRealBarenziah/tfaker.js/README.md

 ![Daenerys Targaryen](https://i.ibb.co/FJcDwz2/Ciwa-MU5-Ws-AAFgdc.jpg)
 ## !!!
 WORK IN PROGRESS !!!
 [![Build Status](https://travis-ci.org/TheRealBarenziah/tfaker.js.svg?branch=master)](https://travis-ci.org/TheRealBarenziah/tfaker.js)
-### Dependencies: 0
-### Flavor: "Vanilla"
+### Zero dependencies
 ### Compatibility:
 - Node >= 0.10.48

 ## Import :
 ```
+var tfaker = require("tfaker");   // with npm (tfaker is in node_modules)
 var tfaker = require("./tfaker");   // with git clone (absolute path to tfaker/index.js)
-var tfaker = require("tfaker");   // with npm (tfaker is in node_modules)
 ```
 ## EZ Tweaks :
 Each file in `./content` is named after the method calling it, and is basically an array of content.
-You can customize any of those methods by just dropping your stuff into the array (you still have to respect the format).
+You can customize any of those methods by simply dropping your stuff into the array (still have to respect the format).

 # Methods :
 ### Targaryens :